AntociM/Project-4/README.md

 ##### Main image and intro

-- Located under Navigation, is an image chosen to represent the tidiness of a home, with an overleyed intro text.
+- Located under Navigation is an image chosen to represent the tidiness of a home, with an overlayed intro text.

 ![](docs/home-page-print.jpg)

 ##### Website interaction

-- This section let the user know how can acces the wished service.
+- This section lets the user know how can access the wished service.

 ##### Our Goal and About Us
 - Structured in 2 separated elements, these sections help the user find more information about the company's history and the values and strives that are representative.